 - Then, implement a payment method facade.
 It allows processing payments between a payment processor (a third party appointed by a merchant to handle transactions) and Magento itself.
 You can find all the descriptions in the Payment method facade.
 More info is provided in the Payment info rendering in the Admin checkout.

 - The last step is to set up and configure payment actions.
 Such actions are authorization, voiding, and others.
-Further descriptions on how to configure them have described in the Add a gateway command.
+Further descriptions on how to configure them have been described in the Add a gateway command.

 Keep in mind that the payment method you configure can be edited from the Admin panel, storefront, or even both.
 There might be different configuration settings for each of them.
 A description of how to configure where the method can be seen in the Configure payment method by area.